Iona Yakir: Legacy

 Opinions on Yakir are mixed, even today.
 As a young Civil War commander, he is thought to have used excessive force and violence (flamethrowers, machine guns) against civilian members of the resistance as well as the Cossack population, and was also involved in requisition.
 Later, during the years of agricultural collectivization, he launched what are alleged as punitive raids against starving peasants.
-It is the opinion of many that he was personally liable for the great famine in the Ukraine between 1932 and 1933.
+It is the opinion of many that he was personally liable for the great famine in Ukraine between 1932 and 1933.
 He also had other characteristics translated as vices by the puritan Stalin: Yakir never made a secret of his luxurious Kiev lifestyle (he lived in one of the palaces of the Mezhyhirya Residence), and he also lent dachas for profit and never ceased his involvement in trading.

 But as a military reformer, Yakir was dedicated and remarkable.
 He worked on the improvement of the Red Army until his demise.
 On 10 June 1937, only 2 days before his execution, he wrote an extensive letter to Nikolay Yezhov, head of the NKVD, about his observations and the important duties in the field of military.
 After his death, Stalin's great purge wiped out large number of the officers who had served under him.
 Many of Yakir's achievements, including his reforms and preparations for guerrilla activities in the event of an invasion of Ukraine, were dismantled.
 When Germany invaded the Soviet Union in June 1941, the Red Army was largely incapable of modern warfare and unprepared to face an enemy who used military art which Yakir and other Soviet innovators were greatly familiar with.
 The Soviets suffered terrible defeats and huge human and territorial losses before remastering modern operational approaches and tactics.
 Yakir's disciples who survived the purge used the experiences which they had gained under Yakir to make a vital contribution to Soviet victory over Germany.
 Among them were Chief of the General Staff of the Red Army Aleksei Antonov, Front commanders Andrei Yeremenko and Ivan Chernyakhovsky, and Army commander Alexander Gorbatov.

 During Nikita Khrushchev's de-Stalinisation, Yakir was rehabilitated on 31 January 1957.
 His cenotaph is in the Vvedenskoye Cemetery in Moscow.